Manukau East: Population centres

 In 2007, large changes were made to the Manukau East electorate.
-Its northern boundary extended past the Tamaki River to almost as far as Sylvia Park Rd to incorporate Middlemore, Otahuhu and Westfield.
+Its northern boundary extended past the Tamaki River to almost as far as Sylvia Park Rd to incorporate Middlemore, Ōtāhuhu and Westfield.
 Its eastern boundary shifted west to East Tamaki Rd resulting in East Tamaki and Botany Downs being included in the new Botany electorate.
-Most of Otara and Papatoetoe West are now also included in the electorate.
+Most of Ōtara and Papatoetoe West are now also included in the electorate.